fabagaipo/fabagaipo/README.md

 ## I'm a Student (hopefully graduate by 2023)!
 - 🔭 I’m currently working on graduating college atm!
-- 🌱 I’m currently learning on how to be better at coding 🤣 (specififally javascript, express.js, angular, and node.js for webdev...129)
+- 🌱 I’m currently learning on how to be better at coding 🤣
 - 👯 I’m looking to collaborate with other people interested in the same things as me or just want to hang out in general
 - 📫 How to reach me: email (bagaipofayne@gmail.com) or any of my sns accounts listed below
 - 😄 Pronouns: she/her